Can I do Hypnobirthing classes alone?

 Can I do hypnobirthing alone?

-“Yes!” was Steph’s resounding answer!
-So I went to Steph’s Oxford classes on my own.
+So I went to your Hypnobirthing Classes on my own (in my 3rd pregnancy).
 Firstly because I didn’t want my partner to laugh at me doing silly breathing.
 But mainly because I didn’t want him to know how frightened I was.

 Both these births were gas & air and delivered normally.
 But not gas and air by choice!
 Rather because I begged for an epidural when it was way too late!